volunteer opportunities to suit everyone! Whether you like quiet

 medical terminology and much more.
 Considerations will be made for those

 interested in job shadowing after the program.
 Applicants must be entering their

 of the application process.
-Applications are accepted during the month of February.

 The purpose of this program is to provide appropriate, soothing music to our patients and visitors in an effort to help ease their stress and anxiety during their time in the hospital.
 Instruments used must be conducive to a health care setting.
 This volunteer opportunity is perfect for those with a musical talent they would like to share, and it is especially designed for those who work and would like to share their talents, but only have a limited time in which to offer their services.
 Hours can be very flexible for those who are interested.